View Document Text

 An Investment Advisory Services Agreement may not be changed or

-assigned without written client consent.
+assigned without client notification and consent.

 Types of Advisory Agreements